timpanogos/eveonline-third-party-documentation/docs/crest/authentication.md

 # Authentication and Scopes
-## Authenticated CREST
 When designing your application you will need to decide what information you require from CREST and if any of that information requires authentication.

-Currently most data is available from public crest, so does not require authentication.
-Anything that does will be listed under a **scope**
+Currently most data does not require authentication.
+Anything that is not public will have a scope attached.
+In order to access these endpoints, your app must have been set up with that scope enabled on the dev site and you must have requested that scope when getting your access token from the SSO.

-Once you have decided what **scopes** you require for your app, you will need to follow the instructions in the [SSO section](../sso/intro) to register your app on the dev site and then to get an **access token**.
+Once you have decided what scopes you require for your app, you will need to follow the instructions in the [SSO section](../sso/intro) to register your app on the dev site and then to get an access token.

 ## Scopes
 When designing your application you will need to decide what information you require from CREST and if any of that information requires authentication.

-Currently most data is available from public crest, so does not require authentication.
-Anything that is not public will have a scope attached.
-In order to access these endpoints, your app must have been set up with that scope enabled on the dev site and you must have requested that scope when getting your access token from the SSO.

 ### publicData
 The first scope released.
-It allows access to live market orders data for any region.
-CCP FoxFour has said that this data will probably moved to Public CREST soon, so this scope may well become deprecated.
+Not required by any resources, as public data doesn't require any authentication anymore.

 ### characterContactsRead
 Allows access to reading your character's contacts.